pascoual/meteor-pdfkit/README.md

 Create PDF with [PDFKit Node.js package](https://www.npmjs.com/package/pdfkit) in your Meteor application, server-side only.

+This package is based on PDFKit 0.4.3 and use Fiber, for best performances and non-blocking thread (but synchronous).

+For the new pdfkit version (up to 0.7.1), server-side and client-side, please use the other package: [pascoual:PDFKitx](https://github.com/pascoual/meteor-pdfkitx)

 ## Quick Start
 1. `meteor add pascoual:pdfkit`
 2. Example: create a PDF server-side